 Lastly, in 2018, voters approved an amendment to Article II, Section 8 of the Florida Constitution to prohibit public officers and employees from abusing their public position to obtain a "disproportionate benefit" for themselves, their spouse, children, employer, or for certain business interests of which the public officer or employee may be involved.
-The amendments specifically required the Florida Commission on Ethics (FCOE) to define "disproportionate benefit" and prescribe the requisite intent for finding a violation of this prohibition.
+The amendments specifically require the Florida Commission on Ethics to define "disproportionate benefit" and prescribe the requisite intent for finding a violation of this prohibition.
 In addition, in the recent 2020 legislative session the Legislature specified in HB 7009 that the penalties for violation of this provision would be the same as those for violations of the Ethics Code for Public Officers contained in Section 112.317, F.S.

-The FCOE approved the rule in July, 2019, to be effective on December 31, 2020.
-The new Rule 34-18.001 defines "disproportionate benefit" and states that penalties for violations are found in F.S.
+The Florida Commission on Ethics recently released the rule which is effective on December 31, 2020.
+The rule defines disproportionate and states that penalties for violations are found in F.S.
 112.317.
 Since the rule applies to Board members and all employees, it is proposed to be added to relevant conflict of interest policies governing the Board, the Board's direct report employees, and all other employees: 0141.2, Conflict of Interest, 0156, Legal Counsel, 0157, Inspector General, 1030, Superintendent of Schools, 1129, 3129, 4129, Conflict of Interest, and 6835, Office of Management and Compliance Audits.